Saturday, December 26, 2020

 The Basics: Judge Dredd, with a small team, must cross the Cursed Earth to deliver a vaccine to Mega City 2.

-Just this one panel leaves you in doubt:
+Just this one panel leaves you in no doubt:

 This is a vital mission.
 It's also a dangerous mission.
-Dred is determined to succeed!
+Dredd is determined to succeed!

 Must.
 Read.
 Next.
 Episode...IMMEDIATELY!